island-lang/island-lang.github.io/README.md

 			when x < y or y == 0.0 => -1.0
 			otherwise => 0.0

-	// (Note the omitted 'otherwise' clauses are interpreted as a fail cases)
+	// (The omitted 'otherwise' clauses are interpreted as fail cases)

 // Inferred signature:
 // function testXY(x: integer, y: integer)